How to make sakura milk latte at home

 What is sakura latte?

-Sakura latte (also called sakura milk latte) is a drink that combines the flavors of cherry blossom and milk.
+Sakura latte combines cherry blossom and milk.

-So, for a very short period of time in early spring, you can find sakura latte in the menu of many cafes in Japan, including Starbucks.
+So, for a very short period of time in spring, you can find sakura latte in the menu of many cafes in Japan, including Starbucks.

 What does sakura latte tastes like?